 While progressing the study on Ambient IoT, SA2 discussed some of the SA1 requirements in TS 22.369 and SA2 would like to ask SA1 the following questions:

 Question 1: Are requirements for support of an unalterable/permanent equipment identification, also valid for Ambient IoT devices that only send uplink messages when triggered by the network?

+Split to two questions: (1) usage of the permanent id?
+(2) is NW triggered only for UL transmission?

-TS 22.369 includes the following requirements:
+TS 22.369 includes the following requirement:

 5.2.6 Security and privacy